EsotericEnderman/microbit-flappy-bird/README.md

+# Microbit Flappy Bird

+> A Flappy Bird game on a microbit.

-> Open this page at [https://slqmy.github.io/microbit-flappy-bird/](https://slqmy.github.io/microbit-flappy-bird/)
+> Open this page at [https://EsotericEnderman.github.io/microbit-flappy-bird/](https://EsotericEnderman.github.io/microbit-flappy-bird/)

 ## Use as Extension